© 2017 Leo Salomaa

 Attack and Defence rolls:

-- Roll a d10 for each of the weapons attacks.
+- Roll 1d10 to 3d10 depending on the used weapons firepower or power.
 Rolls below or equal to the models Attack stat are hits.

-- The target makes a Defence roll for each hit.
+- The target makes a Defence roll for each hit taken.

 - Odd rolls over Defence: Model is stunned.